More Ways to Save in College

 - No transportation costs: If you’re living off-campus, you won’t need to spend money on gas and parking to get to class.
 You can just relish in the comfort of your own home, a coffee shop, the library, or wherever else you’re studying.

-- No out-of-state expenses: Online colleges, like our Pasadena one, are based out of different locations, but you don’t have to move there to attend.
+- No out-of-state expenses: Online colleges (like ours here in Pasadena), are based out of different locations, but you don’t have to move there to attend.
 You can avoid out-of-state tuition fees (which are normally double or even sometimes triple the cost of in-state tuition) while still attending an out-of-state school.

 If you’ve thought your only way to save money in college is to stock up on Ramen and eat rice and beans, we’ve got good news: there are more effective ways to save big bucks while getting your degree.
 Pathways College is a great place to start.
-Look into our admissions page to find the information you need to get started!
+Look into our admissions page to find the information you need to get started, and to begin your application process!

 [vc_row full_width=”” parallax=”” parallax_image=””][vc_column width=”1/1″][vc_widget_sidebar sidebar_id=”default”][/vc_column][/vc_row]